-Guide to Harvesting Chaga How to Ensure a Sustainable Harvest
+How to Harvest Chaga Ensuring a Sustainable Harvest

-When harvesting Chaga always leave 1 to 2 inches behind so that the tree will remain protected and the chaga will regrow.
-Chaga mushroom can grow on the host tree for up to 20 years; if harvested properly you can harvest 3 to 5 times during it's lifespan.
+When harvesting wild Chaga always leave 1 to 2 inches behind so that the tree will remain protected and the chaga will regrow.
+Chaga mushroom can grow on live birch for up to 20 years; if harvested properly you can harvest 3 to 5 times during it's lifespan.

-What we know as 'Chaga' is NOT a fruiting body which many are mistaken.
+Chaga is in fact not a fruiting body but a sterile non sexed conk.
 The Chaga and the host tree live together; extending the trees life so that the fungi can feed.

 - Do not collect chaga from fallen or dead trees

 - Do not gather Chaga outgrowths that are near or fallen to the ground.

 - Do Not harvest Moldy chaga or collect pieces of chaga with bugs or larvae

 - Do not harvest chaga that is black both on the interior and exterior.

 - Do not harvest chaga from trees growing on or immediately near contaminated lands, mills, hydro-cuts, industry etc.

 - Chaga should be at least the size of a large soft ball 3 to 5 inchs in diameter or larger